 Also known as the “gentle giant”, Maine Coon cats are very popular on the Internet and know to be wonderful pets.
 They are so popular that they are the most Goggled kitty cat in the USA.
 Their appreciative and kind nature makes them super socially acceptable by pet owners and even other pets.
-Maine Coon cats continue to be a cat breed that gets well-deserved attention and adopted into forever homes frequently.
+Maine Coon breed continues to be a cat that gets well-deserved attention and adopted into forever homes frequently.
 If you are considering adopting a new Maine Coon cat, you are in for a very special journey.
-To prepare you, this post is all about top ten things you should know before bringing home your Maine Coon cat.
+To prepare you, this post is all about top ten things you should know before bringing home your Maine Coon cat (or Maine Coon kitten).

-How Big Does A Main Coon Cat Get?
+How Big Does A Maine Coon Cat Get?

 There is no doubt; Maine Coon cats are huge, especially male cats.
 Their size is so big they are sometimes mistaken for larger wild animals such as bobcats.
 Take an average house cat for example and compare it to a typical male Maine Coon cat.
 You will immediately see the difference.
 A house cat might be 15” to 18” long where as a male Maine Coon is up to 40” long.
 That is over double the size and although each example might vary in size, you get the idea!